egamiretta/egamiretta/README.md

 **I created my first personal repository

-**I made a ReadMe.md and started editing it :happy:_
+**I made a ReadMe.md and started editing it

 6. Move on to Step 2!